antoniofull/react-fluid-text/README.md

 ### Briefly

 I created this component while working on my [website](https://antoniofullone.com).
 I needed a text that would fit the its width.
-I used this magic formula from this jQuery project called [fitText](https://github.com/davatron5000/FitText.js/blob/master/README.md) from [@davatron5000](https://github.com/davatron5000/).
+I used the magic formula from this jQuery project called [fitText](https://github.com/davatron5000/FitText.js/blob/master/README.md) from [@davatron5000](https://github.com/davatron5000/).
 All the credits for this magic goes to him.

 The library exposes both the hook and a component called `FluidText`.
-The hook is based on `ResizeObserver` the `ResizeObserver polyfill` is a required dependecy.
+The hook uses `ResizeObserver` behind the scene and its polyfill.

 ### Install